 Overall, it is a good TV that will keep most people happy considering the price tag.

 If you want something with better HDR capabilities, get the TCL 5 Series 55S517.
 The S517 is much brighter in HDR and SDR and is better able to overcome glare in a brightly-lit room.
-The TCL 5-Series is able to display a wide color gamut, so colors are more realistic in HDR.
-Like the S405, the S517 doesn't have a local dimming feature, but it performs decently and should please most people.
+It is able to display a wide color gamut, so colors are more realistic in HDR.
+Like the TCL S405, the S517 doesn't have a local dimming feature, but it performs decently and should please most people.

-Overall, the TCL 55S405 is a decent TV for mixed usage that should please most people if picture quality isn't the most important factor.
+Overall, the TCL 55S405 is a decent entry-level 4k smart TV for mixed usage.

 If you would like to do the work of choosing yourself, here is the list of all our reviews of TVs that are less than $500.
 Be careful not to get too caught up in the details.
 While no TV is perfect, most TVs are great enough to please almost everyone, and the differences are often not noticeable unless you really look for them.